 - Date: Thursday 8th February 2018

 IOSH has published new guidance, case studies and a toolkit to help organisations tackle ill-treatment in the workplace, including bullying, harassment, disrespect and “unreasonable management”.

-The toolkit follows two pieces of research undertaken by the institute on the prevalence of ill-treatment at work, and evidence it cites that improving the quality of working life can have a measurable impact on productivity.
+This follows two pieces of research undertaken by the institute on the prevalence of ill-treatment at work, citing evidence that improving the quality of working life can have a measurable impact on productivity.

 - 37% of respondents reported having experienced unreasonable management; 31% had experienced incivility or disrespect; and 3% had experienced physical violence;

 - Public sector employees were five times more likely to experience violence than employees in other sectors;

 - Women were significantly more likely to experience ill-treatment on two or more occasions per day, with the perpetrator often being another woman; and